 We do not agree with the potential flexibility to grant additional addition density above 10.0 should the project advance Major Plan goals or meet form based guidelines.
 Therefore, we suggest deleting #1 and #2 on page 147.
 We do agree that Transfer of Development Rights may be applied to grant densities greater than 10.0 FAR, and suggest revisions as follows:

-Major Plan goals are advanced; and/or
+Transfer of Development Rights are applied in the following scenarios

-Transfer of Development Rights are applied; and
+Where sending sites are within the Rosslyn Metro station area and receiving sites are within the RCRD

-Additional density is consistent within form-based guidelines.
+Where sending sites are within the view shed corridors of the public observation deck and receiving sites are within the RCRD

 Building Heights: Map 3.16, p.
 163

 We find the “peaks and valleys” concept to be rather poorly defined and illustrated in the draft plan; therefore, it is difficult to assess the extent to which this concept (and the higher allowable building heights that it seeks to achieve in the RCRD) will achieve the goals of enlivening the skyline, preserving view corridors, and incentivizing more economically viable development.
 Nonetheless, we are particularly concerned that building heights at the edges of the core district bordering low- to medium-rise residential areas could achieve heights of up to 376 feet in this plan.
 This seems contrary to the Plan’s statement that “Central Rosslyn will share a comfortable relationship with adjacent established neighborhoods.
 New buildings in the downtown core will respect the lower density residential communities nearby, through building massing and forms that provide gradual height transitions from the low-rise neighborhoods to the penthouse levels of new residential towers….”